nkabbara/nkabbara.github.io/docs/how-are-you.md

 Not tending to one of the parts feels bad.
 Like a ding in your identity's armor.

+(maybe replace #2 with conflic resolution between parts.
+How can it be done if it's the same part?)

 **Finally, the you-centric model does not match with how things feel in reality.** Observe yourself in the following situations:

 - Hanging out with a close friend